 Stagecoach, the movie that made a star of John Wayne, is a classic example, in which the cavalry appears exactly when all hope is lost, although it had been previously implied they would not be available.

 The highly controversial silent film, The Birth of a Nation, which has every racing-to-the-rescue shot from every Western ever made.
 The only problem is that The Cavalry happens to be The Klan.
 (Griffith was obsessed with The Cavalry, and used whatever or whoever was conveniently to hand - causing occasional "WTF'ness".)

 In Peter Jackson's The Return of the King, there is a cavalry overload at Minas Tirith, at their many variants.
 It begins with the city standing against the orcs.
 Then, the orcs are reinforced by the Big Damn Villain, the Witch-King, who confronted Gandalf.
 Then, The Cavalry (an actual real cavalry, the Rohirrim) comes to help the good guys.
 Then, a second cavalry, composed of Oliphaunts, comes to help the bad guys.
 And then, to secure the evil victory, comes yet another evil cavalry, the Corsairs... but it was a Cavalry Betrayal (to the evil side), as the Corsairs ships were actually used by the Big Damn Heroes Aragorn, Legolas and Gimli and the Army of the Dead.

-The climax of the final battle in Saving Private Ryan is the arrival of the P-51 Mustangs that blow the German Tiger, which shrugged off bazooka shells, away before we even see them.
+The climax of the final battle in Saving Private Ryan is the arrival of the P-51 Mustangs that blow the German Tiger, which shrugged off bazooka shells, away before you even see them.
 Now that's a dramatic entrance.